kdheepak/blog/content/34-quality-of-life-features-in-neovim.md

 ![](images/nvim-highlight-yank.mov.gif){.fullwidth}

-At the time of writing, you'll need a nightly release for this feature of neovim.
+At the time of writing, you'll need a nightly release for this feature of `neovim`.

 ```bash
 $ nvim --version | head -1